-Delete a signal from the Simulation Data Inspector repository
+Delete signal in the Simulation Data Inspector

 This example shows how to use

 Simulink.sdi.deleteSignal to create a copy of a run that contains a subset of the signals from the original run.
 You can use the copy to analyze and run comparisons on a subset of signals while still holding onto the original run that has all of the signals.
 For example, the model

 sldemo_fuelsys is configured to log ten signals.
 To compare the system's responses to different types of failures, you don't need to run the comparison on all of the logged signals.
 Deleting signals that do not represent the system's response before running the comparison saves processing time and simplifies the view of the results.

 sldemo_fuelsys and run simulations to create runs in the Simulation Data Inspector.
 The first run simulates a failure of the throttle angle sensor, and the second run simulates a failure of the exhaust gas oxygen sensor.

 load_system('sldemo_fuelsys') modelWorkspace = get_param('sldemo_fuelsys','modelworkspace'); modelWorkspace.assignin('throttle_sw',0) modelWorkspace.assignin('ego_sw',1) sim('sldemo_fuelsys') modelWorkspace.assignin('throttle_sw',1) modelWorkspace.assignin('ego_sw',0) sim('sldemo_fuelsys')

 Use the Simulation Data Inspector's programmatic interface to get